 Keep in mind also, that not all patients you attend following these tips will be loyal, and even many professionals may judge these tips as something laborious, but it is worth mentioning that when you seek to achieve success and excellence in care, it is necessary to leave the comfort zone.

-Keep an eye on the patients of the 1st appointment
+Keep an eye on the patients during the 1st appointment

 To start our tips, let's emphasize how important it is to use management software.
 If you don't use a medical system yet, or maybe you are looking to make changes, get to know Ninsaúde Apolo.
 With Ninsaúde Apolo it is easy to identify when the patient is consulting with you for the first time.